 Information requested from the Better Business Bureau (BBB) will only be released to the BBB if the student has completed a FERPA Release Form.
 If a FERPA Release Form has not been completed, the University will respond to the BBB with a letter explaining that the student has not authorized release of information and that a letter will be sent directly to the student with detailed information addressing the issue.
 The student may then choose to forward a copy of the University's direct response to the BBB.

 Information that is not considered under FERPA to be harmful or an invasion of privacy if disclosed is referred to as directory information.
 FERPA allows each institution to decide what it deems to be directory information.
-As indicated above, APUS discloses “directory information” without a student’s consent, unless the student has requested that his or her “directory information” not be shared.
+As indicated above, APUS discloses “directory information” without a student’s consent, unless the student has requested that their “directory information” not be shared.
 For more information on APUS Directory Information, including the right to block APUS from sharing such information.

 With certain exceptions, the Family Educational Rights and Privacy Act (“FERPA”) requires APUS to receive your written consent prior to disclosing personally identifiable information from your education records.
 You can read APUS’s FERPA policy.
 However, APUS may disclose “directory information” (as defined below) without your prior written consent unless you opt-out (as described below).
 “Directory information” is information that under FERPA is not considered harmful or an invasion of privacy if disclosed.